-As I said, the deadlift is my personal favorite.
-Probably because I can move the most weight, but I also like it because it is the simplest movement.
+As I said, the deadlift is my personal favorite (see the picture of me deadlifting).
+Probably because it’s my best lift, but I also like it because it is the simplest movement.
 When someone asks about the deadlift, I often say that you just have to stand up.

 Let me clarify what I mean by “stand up as normal as possible”.
 I like to reference the position toddlers go into naturally – they keep their back flat/upright as they squat down to the ground from their hips.
 Now you don’t need or want to be that low, but the point is that this is our body’s normal movement pattern.

-We want to move evenly with the bar by flexing and extending at our hips and knees.
+We want to move evenly with the bar by flexing and extending at our hips and knees at the same time.
 We do NOT want them to move separate of each other.
 You see that when the lifters legs are straight or almost straight and they pull the rest of the weight to lock out using their back.

 In this article, I will talk about the major muscle groups in the deadlift and auxiliaries to strengthening each muscle.
 We will also discuss common issues, like above, and ways to help fix them.
 These exercises when used correctly can help improve overall strength and therefore maintain proper technique through the lift.